XPMUser/XPMUser.github.io/README.md

 - 1.20.1 | New Shiverchill Mountains!
 Coming Soon!

   Shiverchill Mountains now has the walking quests.

-- 1.24.0 | A whole lot of stuff added in!
+- 1.22.1 | New Lamplight Town!
+Coming Soon!
+Doesn't boot up?!

   This version introduced a new tile-based Lamplight town, and a LOT of new menu designs added in.

+- 1.24.0 | Bounty Hunting Time!

   There's a problem going from Barnacle Cove to Lamplight Town without actually using the map.
+Bounties are also available as well.
-  Pretty safe to say a LOT happened between 1.20.1, and this version.
+  Pretty safe to say a LOT happened between 1.22.1, and this version.

 - 1.25.0 | Sidequests!
 Coming Soon!